evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Exclusive/_index.md

 The Hongqi E-HS9 Exclusive comes equipped with one sound system option:

-- **Hongqi sound system:**: This system features 12 speakers and delivers a maximum output of  watts.
+- **Hongqi sound system:**: Features 12 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 1 USB-C connections as standard.
 The model has 3 USB-A connections as standard.